 Leadership and technology

 The cardiology department at Harefield has developed a national reputation for its innovative work.
-The department regularly takes part in international live telecasts, has developed a high volume angioplasty service and pioneered mobile cathetorisation services to local hospitals.
-Most recently a primary angioplasty service was launched for patients with acute myocardial infarction (heart attack)
+The department regularly takes part in international live telecasts, has developed a high volume angioplasty service (its primary angioplasty service has become renowned for treating patients with acute myocardial infarction (heart attack), and pioneered mobile cathetorisation services to local hospitals.

 Harefield Research Foundation